On the south side of Routes US 20 and NY 5, one-half mile west of the village of Waterloo, lies a family-owned

 part of the ownership of the restaurant.
 Longtime summer employees Craig and Becky Adam joined with Gerald

-In 2010, Gerald, Cathy and the entire Mac's Drive-In staff will celebrate yet another unique and notable
+In 2010, Gerald, Cathy and the entire Mac's Drive-In staff celebrated yet another unique and notable milestone...

-milestone...
-2010 marks the 50th season of operation of the restaurant in the Finger Lakes region... quite an
+2010 marked the 50th season of operation of the restaurant in the Finger Lakes region... quite an accomplishment

-accomplishment for a local business anywhere.
-The MacDougals are proud to be part of the fabric of this great
+for a local business anywhere.
+The MacDougals are proud to be part of the fabric of this great region for over half a

-region for half a century, and hope that the Adams (and future generations of Mac's fans and customers) will keep
+century, and hope that the Adams (and future generations of Mac's fans and customers) will keep nostalgia and

 Throughout the years, the MacDougals have made Mac's Drive-In one of the premier spots to visit in the Finger